holatuwol/liferay-zendesk-userscript/README.md

 - `CRITICAL` marker, `PREMIUM CRITICAL` marker, or `PLATINUM CRITICAL` marker, based on the rules in [Help Center Statuses and Priority](https://liferay.atlassian.net/wiki/spaces/SUPPORT/pages/1741783196/Help+Center+Statuses+and+Priorities)
 - `CUSTOMER REGION` marker if the assignee region is different from the customer region
+- `GS OPPORTUNITY`, `SERVICE PORTAL CUSTOMER`, `COMMERCE PORTAL CUSTOMER` when the ticket has the corresponding label
 - `⚠️` emoji marker if the ticket has any of the following labels: `cas_fire`, `cas_hot`, `cas_priority`

 The script also provides a marker related to whether the customer has accepted Extended Premium Support: